HOW A PLATFORM SHOULD SUPPORT DATA SCIENCE

 The real problem that should be solved by software is all the long processes around the model development and deployment.

-HOW CAN SOFTWARE TAKE OVER THE PROCESS OF MODEL DEVELOPMENT
+HOW SOFTWARE CAN TAKE OVER MODEL DEVELOPMENT

 THE HEART OF DATA SCIENCE

 This part is where Kaggle competitors want to be and are good at.
-However, the part where software can help might be by providing some guidance on how to structure models and by giving examples for code pieces as a benchmark.
+However, the part where software can help might be by providing guidance on how to structure models and giving examples for code pieces as a benchmark.
 This could be especially helpful for a less experienced data scientist.